LucidCodeTr/kite-framework/README.md

 * File Structure

-	* Derived from maven-webapp archetype, the project file is
+	* Derived from maven-webapp archetype, the project file
 	* structure is defined by kite-archetype as below:

 	* src/main/java for Java Sources